use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 See [#1782](https://github.com/paritytech/ink/pull/1782) for more details.

+#### Removed `additional_contracts` parameter

+`additional_contracts` parameter which is part of `#[ink_e2e:test]` has been removed in [#2098](https://github.com/paritytech/ink/pull/2098).
+This information is now implied from the contract's manifest.
+Simply, add the other contract as dependency with the `ink-as-a-dependency` feature enabled.
+The test will detect the contract and build it as part of the test.

 ### New Data Structure: `StorageVec`

 We've added a `Vec`-like data structure, built on top of Mapping.